-Sherrill Church is the business manager of Mimicks Face Painting that she runs in partnership with her daughter Ashlea Henson.
+Sherrill Church is the business administration manager of Mimicks Face Painting that she runs in partnership with her daughter Ashlea Henson.
 Over the past two decades her primary focus was to build a face painting company like no other, introducing a variety of additional creative make-up lines to compliment the popular face painting service, and traveling the width and breadth of the UK attending some of the largest shows and festivals in the Country.

 These days Sherrill's passion is to pass on her extensive knowledge in the industry and as a make-up instructor she again travels far and wide to train like-minded individuals on how to set up a face painting service using the Mimicks module.